jgstew/ESPHome-jgstew/README.md

 Configure WiFi and Home Assistant API keys in the secrets YAML file.

+In the [ESPHome Device Builder Add-On WebUI](http://homeassistant.local:8123/hassio/ingress/5c53de3b_esphome), click the `secrets` button in the top right.

 ```
 # Your Wi-Fi SSID and password
 wifi_ssid: "your_wifi_name"